 Telecoms can bill for the connection itself by usage and then offer outcome-based discounts or value-added services in combination with such communication tools.
 This strategy could become a competitive tipping point for telecoms embracing usage billing and outcome-based billing revenue models.

-People pay with debit and credit cards today, but they will pay with phones in the very near future.
+People have been paying with debit and credit cards for a very long time, but they are starting to pay with their phones (Samsung Pay or Apple Pay for example).
 Telecoms have the opportunity to corner the market on near-field communication (NFC) technology, which will play a central role in this shift.
 NFC technology doesn’t need to rely on mobile phones exclusively, either.
 It can be combined with tablets, connected cars, and even smart clothing.